IanSSenne/mcbuild/README.md

 <img src="https://raw.githubusercontent.com/IanSSenne/mcbuild/master/assets/MCB%20Title%20B.png" alt="MCB Banner"/>

+## help

+feel free to come ask for help in the mc-build discord [https://discord.gg/kpGqTDX](https://discord.gg/kpGqTDX).

 # mc-build

 mc-build is a cli tool that helps with the creation of data packs through compiling a custom format to functions. the cli by default ships with just the mc language although you can add more languages by putting them in the `lang` folder in your project root.